-- The St Stithians College Policy: Learning and Teaching outlines the overarching educational philosophy and practices of teaching and learning embraced by all schools under the St Stithians College banner. - 1.1.
-St Stithians Online School (SSOS) falls under the College banner and has a series of Handbooks that are aligned.
-Please click here to access the SSOS Handbooks for Junior High, International IGCSE, AS and A levels. - Addenda to the Learning and Teaching Policy might include additional policy, guidelines and / or procedure documents related to specific areas of learning and teaching, such as assessment policies or guidelines for academic support (for example). - 3.
+- 1. The St Stithians College Policy: Learning and Teaching outlines the overarching educational philosophy and practices of teaching and learning embraced by all schools under the St Stithians College banner. - 2.
+Addenda to the Learning and Teaching Policy might include additional policy, guidelines and / or procedure documents related to specific areas of learning and teaching, such as assessment policies or guidelines for academic support (for example). - 3.
 This Addendum Procedure: Language Offerings aims to outline the educational practices regarding language of instruction and additional languages offered, as well as procedures regarding languages for immigrant students. - 4.
 According to the regulations for the National Senior Certificate, students are required to offer two South African languages, provided that one of the languages is offered at the Home Language level, and the other, at either Home or First Additional Language level, and provided further that one of the two languages is the language of learning and teaching. - 5.
 At St Stithians College, English is the language of learning and teaching and is offered at a Home Language level. - 6.
 St Stithians College is committed to the learning and teaching of African languages.